snRNA-seq Guide: cluster QC

 Mitochondrial Gene Expression

 Mitochondrial rate was low for the ERC data, and just a bit higher in neurons.
-For other data sets a stricter cutoff may need to be set, but more discussion is needed.
+For other data sets a stricter cutoff may need to be set.

 Violin plot of subset Mitochondrial rate by cluster